phoenix-rtos/phoenix-rtos-doc/kernel/README.md

 Phoenix-RTOS is based on the written from scratch dedicated microkernel and consists of about 20K lines of code (LoC).
 Microkernel is responsible for:

-* memory management,
+* memory management
-* thread and process management,
+* thread and process management
-* inter-thread communication and synchronization,
+* inter-thread communication and synchronization
-* basic application interface implementation (syscalls).
+* basic application interface implementation (syscalls)

 Kernel is divided into five subsystems.